MiguelVicente16/GestureRecognition/README.md

-Certainly!
-Here's an updated version of the README file that includes information about the datasets:

 # Gesture Recognition Models

 This repository contains implementations of two gesture recognition models: DTW (Dynamic Time Warping) and 1$ Recognizer.
 These models are designed to classify and recognize gestures based on time series data.